A reliable waterproof or water-resistant jacket is essential for any hiking adventure.

 CONs

-Bottom-Line: Less waterproof and breathable than other options on our list, but perfect for buyers keen to keep costs to a minimum.
+Bottom-Line: Less breathable than other options on our list and not the lightest jacket out there, but perfect for buyers keen to keep costs to a minimum without compromising on stormworthiness.

 Arc’teryx Zeta SL

-The Zeta SL (click here for women’s version) performed very well across every category we tested, so we had to give it the award for most versatile rain jacket.
+The Zeta SL (click here for women’s version, a contender for the best women’s rain jacket) performed well across every category we tested, so we had to give it the award for most versatile rain jacket.

 This jacket stands out in durability, waterproofing, and fit.

-It’s made with 40d ripstop nylon face fabric, that’s the thickest face fabric used in any of the jackets we reviewed.
+It’s made with 40d ripstop nylon face fabric – the thickest face fabric used in any of the jackets we reviewed.
 Even though the fabric is so thick, it is still reasonably light.

-The Zeta SL has a great non-helmet-compatible hood, too.
-It can be adjusted at multiple points, has a stout brim, and doesn’t block our peripheral vision when we snug it up around our heads.
+Our testers were also impressed by the Zeta SL’s hood, even though it’s not helmet-compatible.
+It can be adjusted at multiple points, has a stout brim, and doesn’t block peripheral vision tightened snug around your head.
 The soft chin guard also prevents chafing.

-Yes, this jacket is pretty pricey.
-In fact, it’s the most expensive on this list.
-But we think it’s worth the price.
+Yes, this jacket is pretty pricey (it’s the most expensive on this list), but we think it’s worth the price.
 With the Zeta SL, you’ll get great performance across all categories and you’ll look good into the bargain.
+One of the most well-rounded rain jackets out there.

 PROs